Rithika-Nair/T2-pr-1/README.md

-# Review my pull request
+# Review My Pull Request

 A GitHub repository that serves the purpose of learning how use GitHub's code review feature for pull requests.